d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

 You are now ready to put all this knowledge into practice by participating in a Kaggle competition.
-[Predicting house prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) is a great place to start: the data is reasonably generic and doesn't have the kind of rigid structure that might require specialized models the way images or audio might.
+[Predicting house prices](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) is a great place to start: the data is reasonably generic and does not have the kind of rigid structure that might require specialized models the way images or audio might.
 This dataset, collected by [Bart de Cock](http://jse.amstat.org/v19n3/decock.pdf) in 2011, is considerably larger than the famous the [Boston housing dataset](https://archive.ics.uci.edu/ml/machine-learning-databases/housing/housing.names) of Harrison and Rubinfeld (1978).